Resolutions of differential operators of low order for an isolated hypersurface singularity: Differential operators of order 3

 \section{Differential operators of order 3}

 We continue with \cref{notation:main}.
-Analogous to the previous section, in this section we construct the minimal $R$-free resolution of $D^3_{R|k}$; cf.\@ \cref{resolutionD3}.
+In this section, we construct the minimal $R$-free resolution of $D^3_{R|k}$; cf.\@ \cref{resolutionD3}.
 Following the model in the previous section the majority of the work in the present section is contained in \cref{subsec:gensS3,subsec:mfS3,subsec:exactnessS3}.